Connector Developer Guide

 src/main/resources/META-INF/services/ai.fluxion.core.engine.connectors.SinkConnectorProvider

-src/main/java/.../MyActionHandler.java # for javaBean/httpServer/pipelineCall
+src/main/java/.../MyActionHandler.java # for javaBean/webhook/pipelineCall

-src/main/java/.../MySourceProvider.java # for reactiveStream/polling SPI
+src/main/java/.../MySourceProvider.java # for streaming/polling SPI

 ServiceLoader file content example: